Tula de Allende: History

 Ruins of the first Spanish Cathedral in Tula.

 The name is derived from the Nahuatl phrase Tollan-Xicocotitlan, which means near where cattails grow.
 Tula is the Hispanicized pronunciation of Tollan.
-In Otomi the area is called Namehi, which means “place of many people.”
-It was given the appendage of “de Allende” in honor of Ignacio Allende who fought in the Mexican War of Independence.
+In the Otomi language the area is called Namehi, which means "place of many people".
+It was given the appendage of "de Allende" in honor of Ignacio Allende who fought in the Mexican War of Independence.

 The area was the capital of one of the major civilizations of Mesoamerica, that of the Toltecs.
 The Toltecs rose to power after 713 CE as the successor to Teotihuacan.
 The current city is centered just south of the ceremonial center of the ancient city, which is famous for its Atlantean figures.
 The Toltec Empire reached as far south as the Valley of Mexico and its influence has been found in artifacts as far away as the current U.S. Southwest.
 It is believed that aguamiel was first extracted around 1100CE, which led to the making of pulque.
 The last Toltec ruler was Topilzin Ce-Acatl Quetzalcoatl who came to power in 1085.